My Recreational Mountain Cooperative, British ColumbiaShames Mountain

 My Mountain Co-op (MMC) is Canada's first non-profit ski community co-operative.
 MMC is based in Terrace, BC, serving the northwest region and beyond.
 Its members represent many walks of life.
 They are students, tradespeople, professionals, business owners, families, backcountry enthusiasts, and snow-lovers all.

 Tenure of the ski area was officially transferred to MMC by the provincial government late in 2012, fulfilling the last condition of the purchase agreement between MMC and the Shames Mountain Ski Corporation.
-While gearing up to operate Shames Mountain for the 2015-2016 ski season, its fifth as a community service co-operative, MMC is also working on generating a Master Plan to guide its development over the next several years.
+While gearing up to operate Shames Mountain for the 2013-2014 ski season, its third as a community service co-operative, MMC is also working on generating a Master Plan to guide its development over the next several years.

 MMC was built on the foundation of an initial non-profit society called Friends of Shames (FoS).
 When the previous owners of the Shames Mountain Ski Area wanted to retire and put the ski hill up for sale, FoS began work with the purpose of supporting the development and long-term viability of the Shames Mountain Ski Area with a sustainable plan, resources and strategic partnerships.